Healthcare Data Analytics: How It’s Improving Healthcare Delivery

 Data has never been more prevalent in our everyday lives.
-From what we search for on our computers and phones to what we purchase to where and how we move around our communities, data is being compiled about – and for – us.
+From what we search for on our computers and phones to what we purchase to how we move around our communities, data is being compiled about – and for – us.
+In healthcare, players across the industry must ask the question “how does data analytics help healthcare?” to deliver the high-quality, well-informed care patients need.

 How do Healthcare Data Analytics Improve Patient Care?

 The need for healthcare data analytics at the point of care is not a new one.
-In today’s increasingly data-driven healthcare atmosphere, where organizations seek to improve both quality and economics, merely having the data is not enough.
-In fact, merely having analytics that you can use to inform and guide decision making is not enough.
+In today’s increasingly data-driven healthcare atmosphere, where organizations seek to improve both quality and economics, merely having the data is not enough to improve healthcare delivery.
+Even with analytics ran to inform and guide decision making, there is still more needed to drive impactful action.
 What truly sets top tier organizations apart from their peers is having in place a platform to ingest, normalize and continue to enrich the data they have – helping establish a genuinely data-driven healthcare organization.

 The idea that rapid access to the right data will drive improvements in quality outcomes, economics and analytic capabilities has never been more true than right now.
 But too often, that data isn’t easily located, with different types of data housed in silos – sometimes in different departments or even in different buildings or geographic locations.
 We need systems that coordinate and collaborate to enable us to maximize the impact of the data we have.
 Without the power of analysis, we just have numbers.
 How much data we have matters much less than what kind of data we have.
 Where did the data come from?
 Is it accurate?
 What is the story that it tells, and do you have the right tools to interpret that story?